ASEC2026 Agenda “Strengthening African Security Through Innovation & Inclusion”

 Terrorism and violent extremism continue to destabilise regions from the Sahel to the Horn and North Africa.
 Panel two examines evolving threat patterns, the drivers of radicalisation, and the need for integrated approaches that combine security, governance, and community based resilience.
 Panellists explore intelligence sharing, cross border cooperation, and the role of advanced analytics, geolocation tools, and digital forensics in strengthening early warning and operational response.
 The discussion also considers how youth engagement, economic inclusion, and local leadership can reduce the appeal of extremist narratives.

-Panel Chair: DF Systems FZ LLC
+Panel Chair: Arnaud BESNIER, Sales Account Director of Advanced Middle East Systems FZ LLC

 Audience Discussion; Question & Answer Session